borntofrappe/game-development/07 Pokemon/StateStack/README.md

 end
 ```

+### Render

-In the `render` logic then, it renders _every_ state in the stack.
-This is exactly what differentiates the concept from the state machine.
+In the `render` logic then, the class renders _every_ state in the stack.
+This is fundamentally different from a state machine, devoted to update _and_ render only the current state.

 ```lua
 function StateStack:render()